obiwanus/focus-zig/LOG.md

 # TODO
-- [bug] Make it possible to go to the last line after the last '\n'
+- [bug] Can't open stb_truetype/build.zig
 - [bug] Fix cursor positioning on horizontal scroll
-- [bug] Can't open stb_truetype/build.zig
 - When opening an existing editor, refresh the file from the disk
     - If not modified, just replace the buffer contents
     - If modified, right now just mark as conflict and don't touch the buffer